IEEE Member Discounts offer substantial cost savings on a variety of products and services as a benefit of IEEE membership.

 A: Companies that distribute products globally may not necessarily offer affinity group discounts in all markets.
 As IEEE identifies desirable member benefits and providers that have global distribution and discount capabilities, we will seek to add these benefits.
-Although insurance products usually are sold by country, IEEE offers two insurance programs, which collectively enable eligible members to apply for a life-insurance product.
-As of August 2012, IEEE members in EMEA, Latin America and the Caribbean, and Asia/Pacific are able to enroll in a term life-insurance plan offered by Clements Worldwide.
-Members in the US, Canada, and Puerto Rico are able to apply for a variety of insurance plans offered by Marsh U.S. Consumer.
+Although insurance products usually are sold by country, IEEE offers two insurance programs, which collectively enable eligible members to apply for a life insurance product.
+As of August 2012, IEEE members in EMEA, Latin America and the Caribbean, and Asia Pacific are able to enroll in a term life insurance plan offered by Clements Worldwide.
+Members in the US, Canada, and Puerto Rico are able to apply for a variety of insurance plans offered by Mercer Consumer.

 Q: Why does IEEE, a learned society, sponsor personal products and services?